 Since 2011, the University of Houston has been designated as a top green university by The Princeton Review in its annual Guide to Green Colleges.
 Also in 2011, AASHE STARS rewarded UH with a silver rating.

 UH Parking and Transportation strives to educate students and faculty/staff on green commuting options, offering a car sharing program, carpools and promoting mass transit.
 With the city of Houston designated as the energy capital of the world, UH is doing its best to minimize carbon emissions through education.
+Check out COAST (Coogs on Alternative and Sustainable Transportation), an incentive program for individuals who carpool or utilize alternative and sustainable options, such as METRO to get to campus.

 In October 2012, Cougar Woods Dining Hall opened its doors as the first LEED certified building (silver rating) at the University.
 The building’s unique wall of windows allows it to save energy by maximizing the use of natural light.
 In addition, it also is able to save up to 20 percent of water usage with its plumbing fixtures that help conserve water.
 The building is expected to save up to 30 percent on energy usage through its high-efficiency HVAC equipment and other strategies for reducing energy demand.